1. What does a real estate agent do?

 Get Insurance Coverage

-If All Else Fails, Hire a Property Manager
+If All Else Fails, Hire someone with experience in Property Management Business

 The largest benefit of buying rental properties out of state is access to more affordable real estate.
 In most cases, these properties offer higher returns.
 There are some places where the cost of real estate is expensive, making rental property investments out of reach.